AJ Bell review

 - To be 18 or over at the time of application

-- To be a resident in the United Kingdom for tax purposes
+- To be a resident of the United Kingdom for tax purposes

 - Your National Insurance number